-UPDATE: As of January 2020, the toll for the three minute drive has risen to 63 pesos, 126 pesos round trip, so most drivers take the old highway.
+UPDATE: As of April 2023 the toll for the three minute drive has risen to 75 pesos, 150 pesos round trip, so most drivers take the old highway.
 (Local residents get a discount).
 Except at rush hour there is almost no traffic through the tunnel.
 The price should be dropped to encourage more usage and cut traffic on the Carretera Escénica where major accidents are frequent.
 And at rush hour, one arrives in Cayaco to bumper-to-bumper traffic so the longer Escénica is actually faster.

 A spectacular subterranean highway now connects Acapulco’s Zona Dorada with the newer Diamante area.
 Begun in 2013, it opened in mid-April 2017 after long delays due to a strike and closure by the National Water Authority.
 Anyone who has driven the Avenida Escénica from the Costera Alemán to Diamante at rush hour knows how scary that ride can be with many curves and heavy traffic that is even worse during holiday weekends.
 And forget about it at night when one can hardly see the lines separating lanes and in many sections there is a ditch instead of a shoulder.
-During the morning and evening rush hours there can be bumper to bumper traffic for an hour.
-The nightmare can now be avoided if you can spare 30 pesos each way for the tunnel.
-(Electronic payment is accepted).